wp-plugins/top-authors/readme.txt

 Tested up to: 3.01
 Stable tag: 4.3

-A widget that sums the top authors on your blog
+A highly customizable widget that sums the top authors on your blog.

 == Description ==

-This is a very simple plugin for making a list of top posting authors on you blog.
-You are able to define the number of authors to show, your own formatting and a custom title.
+This plugins allows you to easily sum the most contributing authors on your site.
+It is highlty customizable, it's posible to to customize your own HTML output.
+Customize the tag before and after the list (for example a custom class).
+Add a gravatar to your list
+set the size of your gravatars

 == Installation ==